FHA vs. HomeReady: Breaking down different affordable loan options

 Trying to figure out how to buy a home while you're still paying off student loans?
 Still recovering from a blip on your credit report and wondering if you can qualify for a mortgage?
 Looking to buy a home for the first time, but sky-high rent has drained your savings?

-Depending on the specifics of your financial history, HomeReady can allow for down payments as low as 3% of the property’s purchase price.4 As we previously mentioned, FHA loans accept down payments as low as 10% if your credit score is between 500 and 579 or as low as 3.5% if your credit score is greater than 580.
+Depending on the specifics of your financial history, HomeReady can allow for down payments as low as 3% of the property’s purchase price.
+As we previously mentioned, FHA loans accept down payments as low as 10% if your credit score is between 500 and 579 or as low as 3.5% if your credit score is greater than 580.

-The maximum allowable DTI with HomeReady can be as high as 50%.5 If your new home has an accessory unit, HomeReady may also consider your future rental income, which may boost your qualifying income and improve your DTI.
+The maximum allowable DTI with HomeReady can be as high as 50%.
+If your new home has an accessory unit, HomeReady may also consider your future rental income, which may boost your qualifying income and improve your DTI.

 Across the mortgage industry, borrowers are required to pay mortgage insurance for any loan in which their down payment is less than 20%.
 Mortgage insurance protects the lender in case the borrower defaults and is unable to make their loan payments.
 The exact amount you’ll pay is based on the type of loan you choose, as well as factors like your loan-to-value (LTV) ratio, which is the number you get when you divide your loan amount by the value of your property.
 For example, if you put 3% down, your LTV would start at 97%.

-FHA Mortgage Insurance Mortgage insurance with FHA consists of two parts: an annual mortgage insurance premium (MIP) and an upfront mortgage insurance premium (UFMIP).7 The MIP is actually a monthly fee that is built into your mortgage payment.
-If your LTV is greater than 90% when your loan is originated, you’ll be required to pay mortgage insurance for the life of the loan -- there is no option to cancel.
+Mortgage insurance with FHA consists of two parts: an annual mortgage insurance premium (MIP) and an upfront mortgage insurance premium (UFMIP).
+The MIP is a monthly fee built into your mortgage payment.
+If your LTV is greater than 90% when your loan is originated, you’ll be required to pay mortgage insurance for the life of the loan—there is no option to cancel.